Saidie Cluster

 Load any needed modules.

-Submit your job.
-When it is done, check your data and output file for errors or standard output.
+When your job is complete, check your data and output file for errors or standard output.